carsomyr/rbenv-bundler/README.md

 **0.94** (July 21, 2012)

+* Relicense the project to the Apache License, Version 2.0.
 * Change the `rehash.rb` script so that it detects the `BUNDLE_GEMFILE` environment variable and looks for a Bundler-controlled project there.
 * Fix issue [\#21](https://github.com/carsomyr/rbenv-bundler/issues/21), where